LinuxAtDuke/Intro-to-MySQL/README.md

 	- index creation is always faster BEFORE data is loaded into the table
 	- verify that data is "reasonably" normalized (e.g., data generally de-duplicated)

+  * A tutorial to help with schema development:  http://www.anchor.com.au/hosting/support/CreatingAQuickMySQLRelationalDatabase

   * Some examples

 	_mysql>>_ describe lcl_genotypes;